 Re-weighs are the most common freight class adjustment which is why they made the top of our list.
 Shipments are almost always weighed by a freight inspector.
 When the weight on the BOL doesn’t match the actual weight you can be charged the carrier’s non-discounted rate for the difference.

 How to avoid: Report exact weights on the BOL; never use approximations.
 Make sure to include the weight of the pallet and all other packaging materials in your total weight.
-Have manufacturer specifications ready in
+Have manufacturer specifications ready in case a re-weigh does occur and you’d like to dispute.

 2. Accessorials